Aliases for GSTM1 Gene

 GeneCards Summary for GSTM1 Gene

 GSTM1 (Glutathione S-Transferase Mu 1) is a Protein Coding gene.
-Diseases associated with GSTM1 include lung cancer, gstm1-related and agammaglobulinemia 1.
-Among its related pathways are Metabolism and Chemical carcinogenesis.
+Diseases associated with GSTM1 include agammaglobulinemia 1 and lung cancer, gstm1-related.
+Among its related pathways are Metabolism and Phase II conjugation.
 GO annotations related to this gene include protein homodimerization activity and glutathione transferase activity.
-An important paralog of this gene is GSTM3.
+An important paralog of this gene is GSTM5.

 UniProtKB/Swiss-Prot for GSTM1 Gene